 The 12th and 13th sessions of the Auschwitz-Birkenau Foundation Council were held in Warsaw on June 10th and in Oświęcim on June 18th.

 The four-year conservation of the first brick prisoner barracks at the site of the former German Nazi Auschwitz II-Birkenau camp has come to an end.
 It is part of the Master Plan for Preservation (MPP), a multi annual conservation program at the Auschwitz Memorial.
 The MPP is funded by the Auschwitz-Birkenau Foundation.

-The Council of the Auschwitz-Birkenau Foundation held its session on 19 June in Warsaw.
-The main objective of the Auschwitz-Birkenau Foundation is to finance the conservation of the authentic remains of the former Nazi German concentration and extermination camp Auschwitz-Birkenau.
-During the session, the members extended the term of office of Zbigniew Nosowski and Marek Zając, who was again elected as the Chairperson of the Council.
+The 11th session of the Auschwitz-Birkenau Foundation Council was held in Oświęcim on 28 January.
+The main task of the Auschwitz-Birkenau Foundation is to finance the conservation of the authentic remains of the former German Nazi concentration and extermination camp Auschwitz-Birkenau.
+Marek Zając presided over the meeting.